 As for now, millennials make the largest segment of the world workforce.
 These young, creative, and smart people bring a unique viewpoint and fresh perspectives to the companies they work at.
 However, there are several matters and HR should keep in mind to get the millennials.

 Millennials are ambitious.
-As the most educated generation in history, millennials are constantly looking for new opportunities for growth and responsibility.
+As the most educated generation in history, millennials are constantly looking for new opportunities for growth, responsibility and mobility.

 Despite the common association of the flexible work options with freelancing, millennials prefer the stability of full-time employment.
 High expectations and willingness to progress make millennials hard workers.
 Thus, in case you do not provide growth these highly motivated employees may face burnout.